504 N. Kansas Street, Redlands CA 92373

 Pet owners are encouraged post on social media and to check 24PetConnect.com for found animals that are currently at the Shelter.

 Redlands lost and Found Animals & Redlands Buzz.

 Can I have my animal spayed or neutered at your shelter?

-We do not have an onsite surgical ward so we cannot offer surgeries.
-We do have a spay and neuter program in which all dogs and cats two months or older at time of adoption are sent out to area veterinarians to be spayed or neutered.
+We do not have an onsite veterinarian so we cannot offer surgeries.
+We do spay and neuter all dogs and cats two months or older at time of adoption.
+They are transported to our contracted veterinarian to be spayed or neutered.